 The Alzheimer's Association feels strongly that the mentoring and involvement of researchers from diverse backgrounds and perspectives is essential to engaging cutting edge ideas and thinking in addressing scientific gaps for Alzheimer’s and all dementias.

 The mechanism of the award is the individual research grant.
 The maximum allowable duration is three years (minimum two years).

 Each AACSF award is limited to $250,000.
 Component parts of the award include:

-- A total of $230,000 will be awarded for costs related to the proposed research for up to three years (minimum two years = $200,000) for direct (including travel) and indirect costs.
+- A total of $230,000 (including direct and indirect costs) will be awarded for costs related to the proposed research for up to three years (Award should be a minimum 2 years.
+For a 2-year award the total is limited to $200,000 with direct and indirect costs).
 Requests in any given year may not exceed $100,000 (direct and indirect costs).
 Indirect costs are capped at 10 percent of total direct costs and are inclusive of indirect costs for the implementing institution as well as any to subcontracts.